 To understand the depth of passion an adolescent Salvatore Scarpitta had for race cars, you have to understand that Scarpitta didn’t just go to the car racing events, held near his Hollywood, California home.
 He went there every week—for four years.
 He even managed to find his way into a pit crew, though once he was discovered, the crew tossed him out.

-A collection of these facsimile cars will be on display through April at the Contemporary Art Museum St. Louis.
-In fact, CAM will present the largest number of these life-size, fully-functioning works of art ever assembled in the U.S.
+A collection of these facsimile cars went on display in 2018 at the Contemporary Art Museum St. Louis (CAM).
+In fact, CAM presented the largest number of these life-size, fully-functioning works of art ever assembled in the U.S.

 “Scarpitta was a man in between,” says Lisa Melandri, CAM’s executive director and the exhibit’s curator.
 “He came of age in Italy, and was raised during his teen years in L.A.
 But he went back and forth between his home country and America a great deal during his life.”